 - The Standard, Enhanced, Expanded, Extended and 3.3 Compatible options are only available if any legacy project having any of these hyphenation methods applied for any language is opened in QuarkXPress 2018.
 These options are not available for new projects. - Extended 2 uses the Dieckmann exception resources and algorithm for hyphenation.
-It is the default method for projects created in QuarkXPress.
+It is the default method for projects created in QuarkXPress. - Hunspell uses the Hunspell resources and algorithm for hyphenation.
+It is the default method for Indic languages.

 The strictness level feature is only supported by Dieckmann hyphenation libraries (Extended 2 hyphenation method).
 In QuarkXPress 2017 and earlier, some languages like US English and International English did not support Dieckmann hyphenation libraries.
-In QuarkXPress 2018, all languages have support for Dieckmann hyphenation libraries (Extended 2 hyphenation method).
+From QuarkXPress 2018 onwards, all languages have support for Dieckmann hyphenation libraries (Extended 2 hyphenation method).
 When opening a project created in QuarkXPress 2017 or earlier, an informative icon will be displayed in the Edit Hyphenation & Justification dialog indicating that the Strictness Level feature is only supported for the Extended 2 hyphenation method.
 Users are required to enable the Extended 2 hyphenation method in Preferences (Preferences > Paragraph > Hyphenation Method) to enable applying Hyphenation strictness levels to a legacy document.

-XTension developer created hyphenation libraries will continue to be supported for QuarkXPress 2018.
+XTension developer created hyphenation libraries will continue to be supported for QuarkXPress.